ucielsola/subtis/README.md

 > cd packages/db && bun run supabase:type:definitions
 ```

+## Access Database

+Request access to Supabase team with the developer email.

 ## Linting on VSCode

 If you want to have lint in auto-save follow the official [VSCode Support](https://github.com/antfu/eslint-config#vs-code-support-auto-fix) guide from the ESLint config we use.